Deliveroo: Netherlands

 In October 2022, Deliveroo announced it would be exiting the Netherlands after it became clear that couriers were protected by Dutch law for the plan Deliveroo had to make their employees self-employed instead of employees.

 Australia

 In November 2022, Deliveroo announced it would be exiting Australia after entering voluntary administration.
 The decision came after the company faced financial loss from strong competition, and criticism from some government ministers.
 The shutdown was with immediate effect, giving riders and restaurants no notice, resulting in immediate unemployment and lost revenue.

 Hong Kong

 On 10 March 2025, Deliveroo announced that it would exit the Hong Kong market on 7 April 2025.
 Numerous assets of the Hong Kong division, including the network and business, was sold to German company Delivery Hero (who owns competitor Foodpanda), with all other assets being liquidated in a voluntary liquidation process.
 Deliveroo said, after being in the Hong Kong market for 9 years, it still has a negative adjusted earnings before interest, taxes, depreciation and amortization in the market, hence the decision to exit.

+Singapore

+On 25 February 2026, Deliveroo announced that it would exit the Singapore market on 4 March 2026.

+Qatar

+On 25 February 2026, Deliveroo announced that it would exit the Qatar market on 4 March 2026.